Research Teams

 Abstract:

-Although Confucianism is discussed in Habermas’s Also a History of Philosophy (2019) as one of the Axial traditions, its status as a worldview of “immanent transcendence” has not been sufficiently explicated.
-To do so requires not only deeper knowledge of different sub-schools and successive generations of Confucianism, but also a firmly grounded participant perspective.
+Although Confucianism is featured as one of the Axial traditions in Jürgen Habermas’s Also a History of Philosophy (2019), its status as a worldview grounded in “immanent transcendence” has yet to be fully explicated.
+Achieving such an understanding requires not only a deeper grasp of the diverse schools and historical layers within Confucianism, but also a deeply embedded participant perspective.

 Contact: